Dog king

-The dog king is a Scandinavian tradition which appears in several Scandinavian sources: Chronicon Lethrense, Annals of Lund, Gesta Danorum (book 7), Heimskringla (Hákonar saga góða), Hversu Noregr byggðist and probably also in Skáldatal.
+The dog king is a Scandinavian tradition which appears in several Scandinavian sources: Chronicon Lethrense, Gesta Danorum (book 7), Gesta Danorum på danskæ, Heimskringla (Hákonar saga góða), Hversu Noregr byggðist and probably also in Skáldatal.
+The tale relates that a dog was made a king of a certain medieval Scandinavian land (although which land varies according to the telling) by a conquering foreign power.

+Chronicon Lethrense and Gesta Danorum på danskæ

+The tale of the dog king appears in Chronicon Lethrense ("The Chronicle of Lejre"), an early treatment of Danish legendary history, written in Denmark in Latin in the mid- to late-12th century.
+In this version, the dog king is known as Raka, Rachi or Racha (which are similar to the Old Norse word for "dog", rakki), and he was made the king of Denmark.

-The Chronicon Lethrense and Annals of Lund tell that on the death of the 6th-century Danish king Halga, the Swedish King Eadgils sent a small dog to the Danes to take as their king but warned that whoever told him of the death of the dog would lose his life.
+In this version, after the deaths of the Danish king Haldan and his brother the sea-king Helgi, King Athisl of Sweden (or Swethia) sent a small dog to the Danes to take as their king but warned that whoever told him of the death of the dog would lose his life.
 One day, when larger dogs were fighting, the small dog sprang to the floor among them and was torn to death.
-Then Læ, the giant of Læsø, gave some advice on the matter to his herdsman Snow.
-Snow went to the Swedish king's court and by riddling talk eventually got the king himself to say that the dog was dead.
-Snow was then appointed king of Denmark in place of the dog.
-Snow was a vicious, oppressive, and dishonest king.
-Snow sent his servant named Roth "Red", whom he disliked, to the giant Læ to ask about how Snow will die, intending that Læ would kill Roth who would be unable to pass his tests.
-Roth passed and Læ gave Roth two gloves to take to Snow in answer.
-Snow put them on in an assembly and lice suddenly attacked him and ate him to death.
-Thereupon Halga's son Hrólfr kraki was made king.
+Following advice from Læ, the giant of Læsø, the herdsman Snyo (i.e. "Snow") went to the Swedish king's court and by riddling talk eventually got the king himself to say that the dog was dead.
+Snyo was then appointed king of Denmark in place of the dog.
+After Snyo, Helgi's son Rolf Kraki was made king.

+The later Gesta Danorum på danskæ ("Deeds of the Danes in Danish"), which was written in Old Norse around the year 1300 and which borrowed extensively from both Chronicon Lethrense and the Gesta Danorum by Saxo Grammaticus (see the next section), tells substantially the same version of the dog king tale as Chronicon Lethrense, with manuscripts naming the dog king Rakke or Rakken (i.e. "dog") and the hersdman Snio or Snye.
+However, in Gesta Danorum på danskæ, the foreign king who puts Rakke on the throne of Denmark is identified not as Athisl, but as Hakon of Sweden.

+Gesta Danorum

 In Gesta Danorum, book 7, Saxo Grammaticus tells of a Gunnar, "the bravest of the Swedes" who invaded Norway and relished killing rather than pillaging.
 In order to humiliate the Norwegians after his victory against their aged king Ragnald, he appointed a dog as their ruler.
 He then appointed governors to take care of affairs of state in the name of the dog, and several ranks of nobles to watch over it.
 He also commanded that if anyone failed to show the dog respect, he was to be mutilated.